Stonefield (band): History

-Stonefield's second EP, Bad Reality, appeared in May 2012, which reached the top 100 on the ARIA Albums Chart.
+Stonefield's second EP, Bad Reality, appeared in May 2012; it reached the top 100 on the ARIA Albums Chart.
 Alex Rappel of FasterLouder observed, "[they] certainly know how to rock out in the style of old, and Richie Blackmore and Co would no doubt be impressed by Stonefield's offerings... [they] do not try to offer social commentary or sage wisdom in their latest EP Bad Reality, but rather a rock record that will melt your face off!"

-The group released their debut self-titled album, Stonefield, on 11 October 2013, which peaked at No. 21.
-It was recorded at Sing Sing Studios, Richmond where it was produced and engineered by Ian Davenport for Illusive Sounds.
+The group released their debut self-titled album on 11 October 2013.
+It peaked at No. 21.
+It was recorded at Sing Sing Studios, Richmond, where it was produced and engineered by Ian Davenport for Illusive Sounds.
 Beat Magazine's Krissi Weiss opined, "[the group] has definitely progressed.
-It's more nuanced, they've evolved beyond being simply riff-based and their harmonic depth is almost transcendental... you can tell none of that was planned.
-As the listener you can't help but go searching for the familiar but the band are at all times just being [themselves]."
+It's more nuanced[;] they've evolved beyond being simply riff-based and their harmonic depth is almost transcendental... you can tell none of that was planned.
+As the listener you can't help but go searching for the familiar[,] but the band are at all times just being [themselves]."
 They supported its release with a tour of Victoria and parts of New South Wales.

-Stonefield released the album's second single, "Love You Deserve", in October 2013, which Tobias Handke of Indie Shuffle, described as, "Classic guitar riffs and pounding percussion merge with the sisters' evocative harmonies, making [it] an easy highlight from [the album].
+Stonefield released the album's second single, "Love You Deserve", in October 2013, which Tobias Handke of Indie Shuffle described as "Classic guitar riffs and pounding percussion merge with the sisters' evocative harmonies, making [it] an easy highlight from [the album].
 Oh yeah, how good is The Doors-esque organ?"
 It won the Rock Work of the Year category at the APRA Music Awards of 2015.
-The band mostly write their own original material, but also do occasional cover versions.
+The band mostly write their own original material but also do occasional cover versions.
 These include "Whole Lotta Love" and "Magic Carpet Ride".
-In 2015 they covered Fleetwood Mac's "The Chain" on Katie Noonan's album, Songs That Made Me.
-In 2016 they toured in support of Fleetwood Mac in Australia for three shows.
+In 2015, they covered Fleetwood Mac's "The Chain" on Katie Noonan's album Songs That Made Me.
+In 2016, they toured in support of Fleetwood Mac in Australia for three shows.